arduino/help-center-content/content/Software Support/Upload/Errors-when-uploading-a-sketch.md

 4. See [Find and stop process blocking a port](https://support.arduino.cc/hc/en-us/articles/4407830972050-Find-and-stop-process-blocking-a-port).

+#### If you are uploading to UNO R4 WiFi

+1. Press and release the button marked "**RESET**" on the board quickly twice.
+The LED marked "**L**" on the board should now be pulsing.

+2. Select the port of the board from the menu in Arduino IDE.
+The port might have changed after the previous step, so make sure to verify that it is selected.

+Now try uploading the sketch to your board again.

 <a id="no-board-on-selected-port"></a>

 ### Couldn't find a Board on the selected port